Freshwater Snail Eggs in Fish Tank: What To Do?

 Nerite Snail Eggs

 Nerites are one of the most popular aquarium snails.
 You can find nerites pretty much in any aquarium store.
-They come in different looks: some snails have stripes, others have dots on their shells, and some may even have horns.
+There are a lot of different nerite snail types: some snails have stripes, others have dots on their shells, and some may even have horns.

 Unlike mystery snails, nerites lay eggs one at a time, not in big batches.
 Nerites usually go around the tank and lay eggs on rocks, wood, glass, and other decorations.
 Nerite snail eggs differ from mystery snail eggs because it is very unlikely that they will hatch.
 Nerite snail eggs need brackish water to survive, although it is possible that the eggs will hatch in freshwater, it is very unlikely that the baby snail will survive.
 The best option is to just remove the eggs and throw them out or use them as a snack for your lovely fish.
 For this same reason, some people do not like nerite snails, because they go around and lay eggs in the fish tank, sometimes ruining their appearance.